Differences between Hemp and Marijuana

 Since March of 1998, Canada has grown industrial hemp for seed and for fibre.
 Hemp is federally regulated by Health Canada, which does allow for commercial production under a licensing system.
 Canada is currently the largest producer and exporter of hemp seed products, including hulled hemp seeds, hemp oil, and hemp protein powder.
 Seeds from the hemp plant can provide complete nutrition containing essential fatty acids, amino acids and also contains easy to digest protein.

 Hemp was originally grown over 10,000 years ago in Taiwan; these farmers cultivated a strain that would produce tall and durable plants for industrial uses.
-Some of the applications for hemp include military grade fabrics, dietary supplements, paper products, building supplies, plant-based plastics and even fuel alternatives.
+Some of the applications for hemp include military-grade fabrics, dietary supplements, paper products, building supplies, plant-based plastics and even fuel alternatives.

 It is also important to know the difference between hemp oil and Cannabis oil.
 Hemp oil will be high in CBD but low in THC and marijuana oil can have levels of both components present.
 The hemp oil will provide some nutritional value, where the marijuana oil can be used for therapeutic purposes.
 Understanding why and how to use Cannabis correctly will provide the most health benefit.

-The research will become more accessible as more countries regulate the production of both hemp and marijuana, allowing for more medial studies and product innovations.
+The research will become more accessible as more countries regulate the production of both hemp and marijuana, allowing for more medical studies and product innovations.
 The benefits of this plant, no matter what it is called, are numerous and the list will only grow as legalization spreads throughout the world.